jeffklassen/react-express-webpack-seed/README.md

 This is a _very_ simple seed project used for bootstrapping.

 Simply clone the project, then `npm install && npm start`

+## Run with docker

+If you have docker installed on your computer, you can also run this project with docker:

+`docker-compose up --build`